 Juan Antonio Samaranch (1920-2010; presided 1980-2001), Spanish businessman under whose administration the Games saw increased commercial funding.

 Jacques Rogge (b.
-1942; presided 2001-present), Belgian opthalmologist and former Olympic rower from 1968 to 1976.
+1942; presided 2001-2013), Belgian opthalmologist and former Olympic rower from 1968 to 1976, becoming the first actual Olympian to hold the post.
 His administration featured stricter anti-doping regulations and increased closeness to the athletes.

 Million Dollar Legs, a largely forgotten W.C.
 Fields classic, is all about getting Ruritanian citizens to participate in the 1932 Olympics.